FuzionTFS/CourseOutline/readme.md

 **Software Needed on Each Student PC**

--   Visual Studio 2015 with the latest update
+-   Visual Studio 2015 / 2017 with the latest updates

 -   Access to a Team Foundation Server 2015 instance